Johnson, Travis lead No. 19 Kentucky over No. 9 UNC, 80-72

 Johnson hit three 3-pointers in the second half and made 4 of 7 from beyond the arc overall.
 Travis dominated down low in the early going, scoring 16 as the Wildcats grabbed a 40-31 halftime lead.

 Tyler Herro scored 15.
-PJ Washington added 11 points, nine rebounds and a career-high eight assists.
-Ashton Hagans contributed a personal-best seven steals, and Kentucky won its second in a row since an overtime loss to Seton Hall at Madison Square Garden.
+PJ Washington added 11 points, 10 rebounds and a career-high eight assists.
+Ashton Hagans contributed a personal-best eight steals, and Kentucky won its second in a row since an overtime loss to Seton Hall at Madison Square Garden.
 The other defeat was a season-opening blowout by Duke in Indianapolis.

 "If we had won (the Seton Hall) game, we wouldn't have all this craziness," Calipari said.
 "But this is Kentucky.
 Good luck. ...
 We have the greatest fans in the country, we do.
 But they also want to win every game by 25."

-Note: This story has been corrected to change Johnson's point total to 21 instead of 23 because of an official scoring error.